(A.C.A.B. is an acronym meaning "All Cops Are Bastards")

 [translate: Thank you for your comment, you must understand that we’ll never respond based on the content exactly because of privacy reasons.
 We do take it seriously though.]

 ..one of the many cases of extensive, unnecessary violence.
 Luckily I have never been on the other side (of the camera).
 This is just one example of the many I have witnessed in The Netherlands.

 12 May 2017, BOAs abused my partner.
 He gave me consent to write his story of that night [but I deleted it from my blog on the 14th of June 2021].

-I think it is a good start to process the information.
+I think it is a good start to processing the information.

 2 “Vanaf het eind van de jaren zestig leken de zaken alleen nog maar sneller te gaan.
 Drugshandel stuwde de criminaliteit tot grote hoogte en het gevoel van onveiligheid bij de burger nam toe.
 Terrorisme in een aantal zeer verschillende verschijningsvormen moest ook worden bestreden.
 De integratie van allochtonen, veelal met een islamitische achtergrond, bleek moeizaam te gaan, wat weer tot onbehagen leidde.
 Al met al zijn dit uitdagingen die, in de geschiedenis van de Nederlandse politie, zijn weerga niet kennen.” https://www.politieacademie.nl/thema/Politiegeschiedenis/canonpolitiegeschiedenis/Pages/50Terugblikentoekomst